aminahjohn17/aminahjohn17/README.md

-- ⭐ Hi, I’m @aminahjohn17
+⭐ Hi, I’m @aminahjohn17

+⭐ How to reach me: aminahjohn189@gmail.com

-- ⭐ I’m interested in Web & Mobile App Development, Digital Art, Video Games
+⭐ I’m interested in Web & Mobile App Development, Digital Art, Video Games

-- ⭐ I’m currently learning Webdev and Appdev
-- ⭐ I’m looking to collaborate on (Nothing at the moment!)
-- ⭐ How to reach me aminahjohn189@gmail.com
+⭐ Goals:
+  - Develop a Database based on the game "Lobotomy Corporation"
+  - Develop an music-based bot
+  - Develop a small mobile game
+  -

 <!---
 aminahjohn17/aminahjohn17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.